Lewis Collins: Final years

 In 2003, Collins left Britain and abandoned acting, and later in life had a business in the United States, selling computer equipment.

 In early 2012, his return to acting was announced by his theatrical agent issuing a statement that he had been cast to play the role of the Earl Godwin in the historically based feature film production 1066, but in June 2013, it was announced by the same source that he had withdrawn from the production due to ill health.

 Death

-After being first diagnosed in 2008, Collins died at the age of 67 from cancer, in Los Angeles on 27 November 2013.
+After being first diagnosed in 2008, Collins died in Los Angeles at the age of 67, from cancer, on 27 November 2013.
 Shortly before his death, he returned to visit the United Kingdom, spending some time in Merseyside.

 Collins' body was cremated.
 An urn holding his ashes is deposited in a memorial display cabinet at the North Pacifica Mausoleum section of Green Hills Memorial Park in Rancho Palos Verdes, California.

 Personal life

-Collins married Michelle Larrett, a school-teacher, in 1992.
-The couple had three sons; Elliot, Oliver, and Cameron.
+Collins married Michelle Larrett, a school-teacher, in 1992, the couple had three sons.

 He held a private pilot's licence, a black belt in jujitsu and had trained in karate.
 His hobbies included parachuting, motorbikes, collecting firearms, sports shooting and playing musical instruments.